 UVA is accredited by The Joint Commission, whose mission is to continuously improve healthcare for the public by evaluating healthcare organizations.
 To earn and maintain accreditation, an organization must undergo an on-site survey by a Joint Commission team at least every three years.

 UVA is a major academic medical center tasked with advancing medical understanding, as well as training doctors in highly specialized skills.

 Our doctors work in teams to diagnose and treat patients, coordinate care and share information.
 Patients benefit from the combined knowledge of a team of experts rather than just one expert.

-Even among academic medical centers, UVA is a leader, ranked by U.S. News & World Report as one of the nation's top hospitals.
+Even among academic medical centers, UVA is a leader, ranked by U.S. News & World Report as the No. 1 hospital in Virginia and as one of the nation's top hospitals.